lizbradley/PHETS/README.md

 the movie to text files in`output/DCE/saved_worms`.
 These may then be passed as input to the functions in `PH`.

+TODO: function for plotting embeddings without varying a parameter or input, as an image.
+(For now, a single frame movies can be used.)

 #### PH: persistent homology
 examples: test 16